HewlettPackard/image-streamer-esxi/artifact-bundles/README.md

 1. Ensure that you have access to ESXi 6.7/7.0 ISO file.

 1. Create a server profile with “HPE - Foundation 1.0 - create empty OS Volume” as OS Deployment plan and a server hardware of desired hardware type.
-Set an appropriate value for volume size in MiB units, say 20480 MiB.
+Set an appropriate value for volume size in MiB units, say 20480 MiB for ESXi 6.7 and below.
 The HPE Synergy Server will be configured for access to this empty OS Volume.

+1. Installing ESXi 7.0 and above versions requires a boot device that is a minimum of 8 GB for USB or SD devices, and 32 GB for other device types.
+When booting from a local disk, SAN or iSCSI LUN, a 32 GB disk is required to allow for the creation of system storage volumes, which include a boot partition, boot banks, and a VMFS-L based ESX-OSData volume.

 1. Launch iLO Integrated Remote Console of this server and set the ESXi 6.7/7.0 ISO file as virtual CD-ROM/DVD image file.
 Power on the server.